-Priceline flags properties that have prices well below the usual rate.
+In its search results, Priceline flags properties that have prices well below the usual rate.
 Like Hotwire, Priceline offers steep-discount-seekers ExpressDeals and Pricebreakers, options to book a cheap hotel room and then find out the name of the hotel only after you reserve.
-ExpressDeals can be adjusted to include more than two people per room; however, Pricebreakers are only available for double occupancy, which is fine if you’re a family booking multiple rooms of two people each, but won’t work if you’re looking for a single room that will hold more than two people.
+ExpressDeals can be adjusted to include more than two people per room; however, Pricebreakers are only available for double occupancy, which is fine if you’re booking rooms of two people each, but won’t work if you’re looking for a single room that will hold more than two people.

 Pros: Cheap hotel deal finder, price alerts, good source of last-minute hotel deals.

 Summary: Hotwire offers the simplicity of a classic hotel booking site layout, but still has a number of the filter options people expect on today’s best hotel booking sites.
 Many people love Hotwire’s Hot Rates, which offer cheap hotel deals at undisclosed (until you book) hotels.